X-Rite i1iO review

 Automated patch reading for printer ICC profiling

-Keith has been looking at the current version of the X-Rite i1iO robot arm.
+Keith has been looking at the the X-Rite i1iO robot arm for the i1Pro and i1Pro 2.

 Although mostly the same as the original one from our i1iO review in 2009, ours has been upgraded to fit both the original i1Pro and current i1Pro2 spectrophotometers.